jaideng123/jaideng123.github.io/_posts/blogposts/2025-01-17-TheArtOfGluingThingsTogether.md

 }
 {% endhighlight %}

-Next, we can make a listener component that can be used to wire events to state transitions
+Next, we can make a listener component that can be used to wire events to state transitions:
 {% highlight csharp %}
 public class StateMachineListener : MonoBehaviour
 {